 Correction: A previous version of this story referenced the departure of the program's coordinator, when she was the former Associate Director.
 A previous version of this story also misidentified the starting date of the exhibition.
 A previous version of this story also featured photos from an incorrect exhibition.
 The Herald regrets these errors.

-Samantha Chambers is a contributing writer and has previously worked at The Herald as a copy editor.
-She is a first-year student from Tampa, Florida and is planning on concentrating in sociology.
+Samantha Chambers is a senior staff writer and has previously worked at The Herald as a copy editor.
+She is a second-year student from Tampa, Florida and is planning on concentrating in sociology.